Ecwid/ecwid-api-docs/includes/_shipping_api.md

 In case if your app responds with an error or in an incorrect format, then the shipping methods from your app will not be shown to customer at checkout stage.
 If your store has applicable shipping methods set up using the default means of creating shipping methods in Ecwid, then they will be shown to customer.

+## Set up shipping method

+When [registering a new application](/register) for Ecwid, specify the request URL for your application.
+Ecwid will be sending order details requests to that endpoint and expect shipping rates in a specific format in response.

-# Merchant settings for shipping method
+## Merchant settings for shipping method

 Your application can require merchants to specify their shipping account details, package size and any other user preferences you may require.
 We recommend adding a new tab into the Ecwid Control Panel's Shipping settings for optimal experience - Native applications feature.